microsoft/vscode-docs/docs/python/environments.md

 > **Note:** On Windows, it can take a little time for VS Code to detect available conda environments.
 During that process, you may see "(cached)" before the path to an environment.
 The label indicates that VS Code is presently working with cached information for that environment.

-If you have a folder or a workspace open in VS Code and you select an interpreter from the list, the Python extension will store that information internally so that the same interpreter will be used once you reopen the workspace.
+If you have a folder or a workspace open in VS Code and you select an interpreter from the list, the Python extension will store that information internally.
+This ensures that the same interpreter will be used when you reopen the workspace.

-The Python extension uses the selected environment for running Python code (using the **Python: Run Python File in Terminal** command), providing language services (auto-complete, syntax checking, linting, formatting, etc.) when you have a `.py` file open in the editor, and opening a terminal with the **Terminal: Create New Terminal** command.
-In the latter case, VS Code automatically activated the selected environment.
+The selected environment is used by the Python extension for running Python code (using the **Python: Run Python File in Terminal** command), providing language services (auto-complete, syntax checking, linting, formatting, etc.) when you have a `.py` file open in the editor, and opening a terminal with the **Terminal: Create New Terminal** command.
+In the latter case, VS Code automatically activates the selected environment.

 > **Tip**: To prevent automatic activation of a selected environment, add  `"python.terminal.activateEnvironment": false` to your `settings.json` file (it can be placed anywhere as a sibling to the existing settings).